One dead as fire hits Chevron refinery in Mississippi

 “The fire’s out,” he said.

-Shares of Chevron were up 30 cents at $119.86 in afternoon trading on Friday.
+Shares of Chevron were up 3 cents at $119.59 in morning trading on Friday.